Two type of lenders for Hotel Loans: 1) Portfolio and 2) Commercial Mortgage Backed Securities (CMBS) lenders.

-As a general rule lenders with the lowest interest rates, non-recourse loan terms focus on the Luxury and Full Service properties or they prefer nearly new properties if they fall in the Select Class.
+As a general rule lenders with the lowest interest rates, non-recourse loan terms focus on the Luxury and Full Service properties.
+These lenders also prefer nearly new properties if they fall in the Select Class.

-If your property has a unique quality, such as a premier location, or other unique qualities with a proven performance history lenders with the best rates and terms would be interested in the property even if the property carries no flag and is operating as a boutique property.
+In conclusion, if your property has a unique qualities.
+Such as a premier location, or other unique qualities with a proven performance history lenders with the best rates and terms would be interested in the property even if the property carries no flag and is operating as a boutique property.

 Which is the best loan product for you?
 Please call Mike Caffrey to discuss the loan options available for your property.
 We would welcome the opportunity to provide you with a free loan quote and proposal.
 Mike Caffrey (913) 402-7077 or Mike@CaffreyLoans.com